Law enforcement agency: Jurisdiction

-LEAs which have their ability to apply their powers restricted in some way are said to operate within a jurisdiction.
+LEAs that have their power restricted in some way are said to operate within a jurisdiction.
 Jurisdictions are traditionally restricted to a geographic area and territory.
-LEA might be able to apply its powers within a state (e.g., the National Police for the entirety of France), within an administrative division (e.g., the Ontario Provincial Police for Ontario, Canada), within a division of an administrative division (e.g., the Miami-Dade Police Department for Miami-Dade County, Florida, United States), or across a collection of states typically within an international organization or political union (e.g., Europol for the European Union).
+An LEA might be able to apply its powers within a state (e.g., the National Police for the entirety of France), within an administrative division (e.g., the Ontario Provincial Police for Ontario, Canada), within a division of an administrative division (e.g., the Miami-Dade Police Department for Miami-Dade County, Florida, United States), or across a collection of states typically within an international organization or political union (e.g., Europol for the European Union).

-Sometimes, the jurisdiction of a law enforcement agency (LEA) is determined by the type of violation committed, the specific laws the agency enforces, the affected parties, or the severity of the offense.
+Sometimes, the jurisdiction of an LEA is determined by the type of violation committed, the specific laws the agency enforces, the affected parties, or the severity of the offense.
 For example, in the United States, the Postal Inspection Service primarily investigates crimes affecting or misusing the services of the United States Postal Service, such as mail and wire fraud.
-If, hypothetically, a Postal Inspection Service investigation uncovered tobacco smuggling, the Bureau of Alcohol, Tobacco, Firearms and Explosives would be involved, but the Drug Enforcement Administration would not, as even though they investigate drug smuggling, their jurisdiction does not cover specifically tobacco smuggling.
-In other cases, an LEA's involvement is determined based on whether their involvement is requested; the Australian Federal Police, for instance, has jurisdiction over all of Australia, but usually takes on complex serious matters referred to it by another agency, and the agency will undertake its own investigations of less serious or complex matters by consensus.
+If a Postal Inspection Service investigation uncovered tobacco smuggling, the Bureau of Alcohol, Tobacco, Firearms and Explosives would be involved, but the Drug Enforcement Administration would not, as even though they investigate drug smuggling, their jurisdiction does not cover specifically tobacco smuggling.
+In other cases, an LEA's involvement is determined by whether their involvement is requested.
+The Australian Federal Police, for instance, has jurisdiction over all of Australia but usually takes on complex, serious matters referred to it by another agency; that other agency will undertake its own investigations of less serious or complex matters by consensus.